FluidSynth/fluidsynth/test/README.md

 * adding a call to `ADD_FLUID_TEST()` and
 * a dependency to the custom `check` target.

 Make sure you call cmake with `-Denable-tests=1` to build and execute the tests via `make check`.
+Unit tests should use the `VintageDreamsWaves-v2.sf2` as test soundfont.
+Use the `TEST_SOUNDFONT` macro to access it.